darconeous/old-coap-archived/README.md

 applications.
 There are other configuration options for doing things like limiting `malloc()` usage, avoiding use of `printf()` (and variants), enabling/disabling observing, etc.

+## Contiki Support ##

+SMCP fully supports [Contiki](http://contiki-os.org/).
+To build the Contiki examples, just make sure that the `CONTIKI` environment variable is set point to your Contiki root, like so:

+	$ cd contiki-src/examples/smcp-simple
+	$ make CONTIKI=~/Projects/contiki TARGET=minimal-net

 ## API Documentation ##